xqbf/counting-triangles/README.md

 sh graph-gen.sh
 ```

-We include the locally preprocessed graph-ct.txt because the original dataset we used from KONECT (konect.cc) is no longer reliably accessible.
-By shipping a processed snapshot in graph-ct.txt and letting the script use it directly, we keep the graph generation pipeline reproducible even if the remote source is down or permanently unavailable.

 - Run ``query-gen.sh`` and input the size of query time windows (in proportion to ``tmax``) to generate query data automatically, which would write queries into ``query.txt``:

 ```sh